satish-rajnale/Satish-Rajnale/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=satish.rajnale)

-I'm a Full Stack Developer, coding has became an unending part of my life and I love it !
+I'm a Front End Developer, coding has became an unending part of my life and I love it !
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 Here are some ideas to get you started: